andrewbdesign/rock-papers-scissors-lizard-spock/README.md

 The rules are simple: Scissors cuts paper.
 Paper covers rock.
 Rock crushes lizard.
 Lizard poisons Spock.
 Spock smashes scissors.
 Scissors decapitates lizard.
 Lizard eats paper.
 Paper disproves Spock.
 Spock vaporizes rock.
 Rock crushes scissors.

 # Background
-This is Day 4/100 of my #100DaysOfCode challenge on twitter: [@andrewbdesign](https://twitter.com/andrewbdesign)
+This is Day 5/100 of my #100DaysOfCode challenge on Twitter: [@andrewbdesign](https://twitter.com/andrewbdesign)

 My focus was to build something for desktop.
 Haven't done any responsive designs to it.
 Feel free to Submit PRs.
 Note: I've used emojis for this build, so it may look different on your operating system.